Brandish (video game): Release

 Originally released by Nihon Falcom in 1991 for the NEC PC-9801 and FM Towns home computers (and also ported to MS-DOS exclusively in Korea by Mantra and Ssangyong in 1996), Brandish was later released for the Super Nintendo Entertainment System (SNES) and PC Engine CD-ROM².
 The PC Engine version was published by NEC and features CD quality music as well as vocal dialogue and narration.
 The PC-98 version was re-released as Brandish Renewal in 1995, with some new music and hard drive support.

-The SNES port is the only English language version of the game ever released (excluding the remake).
+The SNES port is the only English language version of the game ever released (excluding the PSP remake).
 It was published by Koei in 1994 in Japan and a few months later (February 1995) in North America.
-Due to Nintendo of America's policies at that time, the game was regionally censored in its depiction of Dela's revealing costume and the plot was considerably altered.
+Due to Nintendo of America's policies at that time, the game was regionally censored in its depiction of Dela's revealing costume and the plot was considerably altered; these changes would later get fan-made ROM hacks reverting them along with the names.

 Brandish Renewal was later re-released on Nintendo Switch on August 14, 2025, as part of the EGG Console line by D4 Enterprise.